abwilson2002/startup/Notes.md

 Remember to git pull even when you just pushed and no one else is editing.

 https://codepen.io/abwilson2002/pen/jOjjzYz -> url for my HTML structure pen.

+link element: How you connect other files

+Div tag: adds a divider

+#title and .grid: # is id . is class

+Padding is within the border, margin is at the border

+Yes a web certificate is used

+a.b.c.com    click is top level domain, c is root domain, a and b are subdomain

+javascript object = const myObject = {variable: value, etc.};

+to change color of item with id "blank" is use a function, set a const with document.getElementById("blank"); and call the constant.style.color = "desired color";

+If/else, while, and for aree just like C++.
+Switch is like if/else with a default as else.

+paragraph p
+ordered lists ol
+unordered list ul
+level heading h(whatever level is the number)